Skip to content

 There are two ways to add a file for a request using a client class

-• To use a single file ** Upload the file directly ** directly as the request body, you can specify the utilmeta.core.file.File as the request body type directly.
+• Upload the file directly: Use file directly as the request body, you can specify utilmeta.core.file.File as the request body type.

-• ** Upload a file using a form ** Use multipart/form-data Forms to transfer files.
+• Upload files using form: Use multipart/form-data forms to transfer files.
 You can pass in other form fields in addition to the file.

 from utilmeta.core import cli, request, api, file